Crawford County Arkansas Land Records 1829-1907

 Chronicling America is a Website providing access to information about historic newspapers and select digitized newspaper pages, and is produced by the National Digital Newspaper Program (NDNP).
 NDNP, a partnership between the National Endowment for the Humanities (NEH) and the Library of Congress (LC), is a long-term effort to develop an Internet-based, searchable database of U.S. newspapers with descriptive information and select digitization of historic pages.
 Supported by NEH, this rich digital resource will be developed and permanently maintained at the Library of Congress.
 An NEH award program will fund the contribution of content from, eventually, all U.S. states and territories.

-This database contains War Department casualties (Army and Army Air Force personnel) from World War II for Arkansas.
+This collection lists War Department casualties (Army and Army Air Force personnel) from World War II for the state of Arkansas.
 Information provided includes serial number, rank and type of casualty.
 The birthplace or residence of the deceased is not indicated.
-An introduction explaining how the list was compiled, a statistical tabulation, and the descriptions of the types of casualties incurred are also included.

 Small Town Papers gives you free access to the people, places and events recorded in real time over the decades or even centuries!
 Browse and search the scanned newspaper archive from 1846 up to the current edition!
 Their archives contain millions of names of ancestors not found anywhere else.
 Enhance your Ancestry research with their high resolution scanned newspaper archive.
 Find distant relatives and discover your ethnic heritage by reading the articles about family and friends written back in the day.